When Substance Use Becomes a Third in the Relationship: Understanding Competing Attachment

 In the work I do with couples, I focus on helping partners:

-Name the cycle instead of blaming each other
+• Naming the cycle instead of blaming each other

-Understand the emotion underneath the behavior
+• Understanding the emotion underneath the behavior

-Slow things down enough for vulnerability to emerge
+• Slowing things down enough for vulnerability to emerge

-Create new moments for connection where partners can reach and respond differently
+• Creating new moments for connection where partners can reach and respond differently

-Over time, something powerful starts to happen:
+Over time, this allows something powerful to happen:

 The partner who once turned toward substances begins to risk turning toward their partner instead.
 And the partner who felt shut out begins to experience being let in.